Pankraz76/spotless/plugin-gradle/README.md

     importOrderFile('eclipse-import-order.txt') // import order file as exported from eclipse

     removeUnusedImports()
-    forbidWildcardImports() // or expandWildcardImports, see below
+    expandWildcardImports() // or expandWildcardImports, see below
     forbidModuleImports()

     // Cleanthat will refactor your code, but it may break your style: apply it before your formatter